 Take your time and look at your hotel options.
 Coming from a die-hard Disney fan who wants to stay in a Disney hotel as much as possible, this is where I have to accept that Disneyland is not like Walt Disney World.
 Disneyland does not have as many hotel options and the immediate surroundings of the Disneyland Resort are boulevards with tons of small hotels.
 It is a lot cheaper to stay off property leaving you more money for souvenirs.
 Many hotels are Disney “Good Neighbors” hotels.

 I stayed at a hotel that was, literally, a 1-minute walk from the east side Disneyland entrance.
 It was clean and offered a free breakfast.
 Ironically, the walk is less from the hotel I stayed at to Disneyland and California Adventure versus Disney’s Paradise Pier, which was the least expensive Disney hotel at the time of publication.
-(Unlike WDW, Disneyland does not have buses to transport guests from/to Disney hotels, parks, airport, etc.)
+(Unlike WDW, Disneyland does not have buses to transport guests from/to Disney hotels and parks.)

-Unlike Walt Disney World, Disneyland does not have the “Disney Magical Express” to take you to or from the airport.
-There is a shuttle you can pay to bring you to Disneyland, which also makes other stops at other hotels along the way.
+There is a shuttle you can pay to bring you from the airport to Disneyland, which also makes other stops at other hotels along the way.
 Some hotels have airport shuttles, too.
 Or, you can rent a car!
 I prefer to pay for a shuttle, because the LA traffic is a nightmare.
-(Disney Magical Express is due to cease operations as of 1/1/2022.)

 Disney Genie Service